Skip to main content

 How do MT sensors communicate with the Meraki dashboard?

-MT sensors uses Bluetooth® Low Energy to communicate with Meraki IoT gateways.
+MT sensors use Bluetooth® Low Energy to communicate with Meraki IoT gateways.

-A full list of supported gateway models and firmware is below.
+A full list of supported gateway models and firmware is below; if your model is not listed here, then it's not supported to be used with MT sensors.

 List of Compatible Gateways: